 The Ben Gravy Pro Model also comes in a 7’0″ (72 liters) version if you’re looking for slightly shorter mini mal.
 You can the price for the 7ft board here.

-This foam surfboard is starting to make waves in the surfing world (excuse the pun).
+This soft top surfboard is starting to make waves in the surfing world (excuse the pun).
 A really fun board to ride, the Big Softy, by Rock-It Surfboards.
 It’s a squarer shape than the Wave Bandit boards which are more egg-shaped, and this give’s it a little more stability in the water.

 Odysea falling under the Catch Surf brand ooze coolness.
 The plank foam surfboard is a traditional log at 9ft long and is perfect for those learning to surf as you’ll get tons of float with this high volume board.
 For those looking to “walk the plank” so to speak and hang ten and hang five, she’ll be great at that as well.

 The California Board Company are known for their high quality foam surfboards.
-This 7ft board is no exception, If you’re after a board with the extra “bells and whistles” then this is it.
+This 7ft board is no exception, If you’re after a soft top surfboard with the extra “bells and whistles” then this is it.
 For a start the wood grain graphic gives it a vintage feel and it also comes with the traction pad for extra grip on the tail.
 They also throw in a leash as well.

 This is the ideal shortboard for someone transitioning from a longboard or minimal.
 At 6’6″ and 55 liters still got a lot of float to give the surfer stability when popping up.
 This foam surfboard has a fish shape and more traditional rocker emulating that of a classic shortboard.